deathworlders/online/content/books/deathworlders/chapter-49-division.md

 “The Humans would say yes, I think.
 And…godshit.”
 Vemik looked at Singer apologetically, “I think I just burdened you with something.”

 “With what?
-Of knowing that things could be better?” she shook her head.
+Of knowing that things could be better?”
+She shook her head.
 “That gives me hope!
 Especially if you can get him to share it.”

 “And what if I can’t?
 Could you be happy, knowing medicine like that is out there but your baby will never be given it?”

-The Singer glanced down at her baby again, and went very still and distant for a few heartbeats.
+The Singer glanced down at her son again, and went very still and distant for a few heartbeats.

 “...I’ll… just have to pray,” she said eventually.

 ___

 **Date Point: 15y6m3w1d AV**
-**Whitecrest Clan enclave, Wi Kao City, Gao**
+**Whitecrest Clan Enclave, Wi Kao City, Gao**

 “You’re stepping down?”